Laurent888/FlyBus/README.md

 ## Notes

-Data relatated to the apartments such as description or prices are in a **data.js** file stored locally.
+Data relatated to the products such as description or prices are in a **data.js** file stored locally.
 Photos are from Airbus and Boeing.